-- Now pulse the jackfruit in a food processor to shred it.
-You may need to do this step in a few batches.
-It should look like this.
+- To shred the jackfruit, pulse it in a food processor.
+If you have a smaller processor, you may need to do this in a few batches.
+It should look like this after processing.

 Assemble the tacos

-- Add a heaping spoonful of jackfruit to a warmed corn tortilla.
+- Add a few spoonfuls of jackfruit to a warmed corn tortilla.

-- Top with diced onion, fresh cilantro and any other toppings you’d like.
+- Top with diced onion, fresh cilantro, lime juice, or any other toppings you’d like.